ZachWatkins/.github/SECURITY.md

 # Security Policy

-## Notice
+*+-+## Notice

-Even though I give no warranties or guarantees to the security of this library, it is still something I strive to achieve.
-If you feel that there is a flaw in this library's sanitization of database options you may provide your own sanitization functions by defining your callable variable to the `sanitization_callback` value in a field's `data_args` parameter.
-You may disable all sanitization by providing a boolean false value to this parameter as well.
+Even though I give no warranties or guarantees to the security of this repository (see [LICENSE](./LICENSE.md)), I take security very seriously.
+I will do my best to respond to security issues as quickly as possible.

 ## Supported Versions